Alaska Cruise From Seattle: Should I Embark In The PNW?

 Pre-Cruise Accommodations

 Arriving in Seattle a day or two before embarkation is best, as flight delays and cancellations are common post-COVID.
-Deciding where to stay may depend on embarkation at Pier 66 or 91.
+Deciding where to stay may depend on going to Pier 66 or 91.

 For embarkation at Pier 66, consider the following:

-- The Edgewater Hotel – This is Seattle’s only “on the water” hotel.
+- The Edgewater Hotel is Seattle’s only “on the water” hotel.
 It’s known for its rustic luxury and captivating views of Elliott Bay.
 Staying here allows easy access to the cruise terminal.

 - Seattle Marriott Waterfront – You can’t beat the location directly across from the cruise terminal.
 If you want convenience, this hotel delivers.
 It features modern rooms with balconies overlooking the water.
 It is steps away from popular attractions like Pike Place Market, Seattle’s Great Wheel, and the first Starbucks Coffee Shop.